thyb/contentify/readme.md

 Installation over Github Pages
 ------------------------------

 Fork this repository on your account.
-Then, to build the Github Pages, Github need a push.
-To do it, you can simply change a file with the Github Interface or using the console after clonning the forked repository: `git push origin master`
+Then, to build the Github Pages, Github needs a push.
+To do it, you can simply change a file with the Github Interface or by using the console after having cloned the forked repository: `git push origin master`

 Finally, go on http://[your-github-username].github.io/[your-github-repository] and start editing documents in Markdown or HTML in a simple editor.

 Enable realtime with Firebase
 -----------------------------

-You can edit in realtime your documents with your Github collaborators by updating `config.js` with the option `firebase_url` set to your Firebase URL.
+You can edit your documents in realtime with your Github collaborators by updating `config.js` with the option `firebase_url` set to your Firebase URL.
 To get one, you just have to signup on [Firebase](https://firebase.com).

     {
         ...